RedPointGlobal/redpoint-rpi/README.md

   - A minimum of 100 GB free disk space per node.
   - Managed Kubernetes services like Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), or Google Kubernetes Engine (GKE).

+- TLS Certificate Files:
+  - A certificate (.crt) and certificate key (.key) file for Ingress TLS.
+  - A pfx file for RPI service-to-service authentication when running multiple replicas.

 ### Prerequisites
 Before installing RPI, ensure that the following requirements are met: